-Educators are increasingly putting open licences on their content, making it legal to copy, redistribute, even remix that content for other purposes.
+Educators are increasingly putting open licenses on their content, making it legal to copy, redistribute, even remix that content for other purposes.
 But it’s not always easy to remix that content.
 A Word document or a single-page website is easy enough, but what about a whole course website? an online textbook?
 Even with the rights to remix, it’s not always easy to remix.

 A few weeks ago, I announced the alpha version of Peasy, a new platform for web publishing.
 The idea behind Peasy is to make it easy to get a simple site ― even a single page ― onto the web, and to make it easy to share, clone, and remix websites.
 Editing web content with Peasy is as simple as clicking “Edit this page” and then making changes directly on the website.
 No back-ends, themes, plugins, or templates to worry about.
 Just you and your content.
 And cloning an existing Peasy site is as simple as clicking “Import” and entering the web address of the site you want to clone.